mckennapsean/dissertation/content/06-worksheet.md

 -->

+![
+  Worksheet for the _understand_ activity.
+  We tailored this worksheet to help students identify their problem, users, data, and requirements for a data visualization system.
+](figures/worksheets/worksheet-understand.pdf){#fig:u-worksheet width="100%"}

 We introduce the first design worksheet for the _understand_ activity in [@fig:u-worksheet].
 At the top of each sheet, we describe the desired goal and resulting visualization artifact or outcome for the activity.
 Each sheet can be